CCLC Positions on Colorado General Assembly Bills

 Rationale: Intended to stifle or prevent public participation.
 Requires hiring consultants and legal staff, hold public meetings and provide thorough economic impact analysis just to offer an alternate proposal to a rule.
 Written by dirty energy lawyers to prevent CCLC member orgs from offering improved approaches to a rule or rules.
 This is a ‘message’ bill designed to pit O&G and RE Developers against local land use/zoning and against public health & safety.

 SB21-163 | Cost-benefit Analysis For Rules Additional Requirements | Concerning additional requirements for a cost-benefit analysis performed in connection with a state agency’s adoption of rules. | SPONSORS: Rankin | SUMMARY: (In part) If the executive director determines that the proposed rule would likely have materially disparate effects on different regions of the state, the agency must include in the cost-benefit analysis a determination of the anticipated benefits, costs, and adverse effects of the proposed rule on different regions of the state; If the executive director determines that the proposed rule would have a negative economic or noneconomic impact, the executive director shall inform the public by either making a public presentation about the negative impact and any counterbalancing positive impact at the rule-making hearing or publishing a written report summarizing the impacts; The executive director, upon request of any party to the rule-making or member of the general assembly or upon the executive director’s own motion, may require an agency to update a cost-benefit analysis to reflect material changes made to the proposed or adopted rule either before, during, or after the rule-making hearing; A member of the general assembly, no earlier than one year after a rule has been adopted, may request that the adopting agency conduct a cost-benefit analysis regarding the rule’s implementation; more…

 CCLC POSITION: OPPOSE

 Rationale: The requirement to note negative impacts on Rest-of-State is a poison pill for statewide emissions reductions goals.
 This bill applies to PUC, CDPHE, and COGCC which hamstrings all of our regulatory bodies.
 It would be a better bill if it also had a requirement for benefits such as applying a social cost of carbon and/or public health consequences but it doesn’t—just negative impacts.
 It’s designed to prevent our ability to implement the requirements of 1261 by attempted to segregate the Front Range from the rest of the state.

 HB21-1034 | Consumer Right To Use Natural Gas Or Propane | Concerning a guarantee of customer choice in the use of gaseous fuels to produce thermal energy.
 SPONSORS: Rep. D. Woog |

 CCLC POSITION: OPPOSE

 Rationale: The bill invalidates any statute or local ordnance that prohibits the installation in a new or existing home or business any system or appliance that uses natural gas or propane for cooking, hot water, space heating, or electrical generation, thus forestalling beneficial electrification and local land use/development enacted by a municipality.
 The language is vague enough that a developer seeking a no-gas subdivision could be required by a buyer to install gas.
 This inherently requires housing expansion to plan for/install/maintain gas infrastructure to protect the consumer’s right to choose gas.

 HB21-1205 | Electric Vehicle Road Usage Equalization Fee | Concerning a road usage equalization fee for plug-in electric motor vehicles. | SPONSORS: Rep Pico | SUMMARY: The bill requires a road usage equalization fee (equalization fee) to be imposed at the time of annual registration on each plug-in electric motor vehicle that is required to be registered in the state.
 The fee is set in an amount that is estimated to achieve parity between the aggregate amount of motor vehicle registration fees and motor fuel excise taxes paid per vehicle by owners of plug-in electric motor vehicles and vehicles fueled by gasoline, diesel, or other special fuels and is annually adjusted for inflation.

 CCLC POSITION: OPPOSE

 Rationale: This bill attempts to preempt the forthcoming transportation bill being readied by Senator Faith Winter, which will increase fees for both ICE vehicles and EVs.
 This bill forms a working group of CDOT/DOR people which is tasked to report back in 2022.
 The proceeds are for existing road maintenance only.
 This bill attempts to define parity in what ICE users pay for gas taxes which disincentives new EV purchases, and entirely ignores the fees paid to charge EVs.
 This is a punitive bill that targets only EVs, rather than targeting the transportation sector as a whole.
 This bill actually penalized EV buyers, because if it passes they will have to pay for both charging fees AND gas taxes, which will inhibit the HB1261 goal of 940,000 EVs in CO by 2030.
-Status: Failed in committee.

 PARTICIPATION: All hearing participation can be remote, using the free app WebEx – https://cart.webex.com/sign-up-webex.
 Create an account, as you would with Zoom, the download the app to your computer and/or download it for your phone.
 If you want to testify on any bill, here’s the link to register: https://www2.leg.state.co.us/CLICS/CLICS2021A/commsumm.nsf/signIn.xsp For additional information on testifying before a committee of the Colorado General Assembly, please read the memorandum found here.
 Also, the draft policies regarding remote testimony for the 2021 Regular Session may be found here.